ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 The scattering function is very noisy because the trajectory was both very small and short.
 However, we can already see that there is something similar to what hydrodynamics suggests.
 Try having a look at the scattering function for the other shells.
 Clearly we will need both a larger system to be able to obtain results for small $q$ and longer trajectory to increase the resolution and reduce the noise in our scattering function.
-In ...

 ## Calculate the CCF